-Any shareholder desiring to present a proposal pursuant to Rule 14a-8 of the Exchange Act to be included in the definitive proxy statement and voted on by the shareholders at the 2023 annual meeting of shareholders must submit a written proposal, including all supporting information, to the Company at its principal executive offices no later than December 30, 2022, or 120 days prior to the anniversary date that we released this Proxy Statement to our shareholders for the Annual Meeting, and must meet all other requirements for inclusion in the proxy statement.
-As provided in the Bylaws, if a shareholder intends to nominate an individual for election to our board of directors directly or to present a proposal for new business to be considered at the 2023 annual meeting of shareholders but does not seek inclusion of the proposal in the Company's proxy statement for that meeting, then such proposal, including all supporting information, must be delivered to and received by the Company's Corporate Secretary at our principal executive offices not earlier than December 11, 2022 and no later than January 10, 2023, or not more than 180 days nor less than 150 days before the first anniversary date of the previous year's annual meeting; provided, however, in the event that the date of the 2023 annual meeting is changed by more than thirty (30) days from the first anniversary date of the previous year's annual meeting, notice by the shareholder will be considered timely if it is delivered not earlier than the 180th day prior to the 2023 annual meeting and no later than the close of business on the tenth day following the date on which public notice of the date of the 2023 annual meeting is first made.
+Any shareholder desiring to present a proposal pursuant to Rule 14a-8 of the Exchange Act to be included in the definitive proxy statement and voted on by the shareholders at the 2025 annual meeting of shareholders must submit a written proposal, including all supporting information, to the Company at its principal executive offices no later than December 30, 2024, or 120 days prior to the anniversary date that we released this Proxy Statement to our shareholders for the Annual Meeting, and must meet all other requirements for inclusion in the proxy statement.
+As provided in the Bylaws, if a shareholder intends to nominate an individual for election to our board of directors directly or to present a proposal for new business to be considered at the 2025 annual meeting of shareholders but does not seek inclusion of the proposal in the Company's proxy statement for that meeting, then such proposal, including all supporting information, must be delivered to and received by the Company's Corporate Secretary at our principal executive offices not earlier than December 29, 2024 and no later than January 28, 2025, or not more than 180 days nor less than 150 days before the first anniversary date of the previous year's annual meeting; provided, however, in the event that the date of the 2025 annual meeting is changed by more than thirty (30) days from the first anniversary date of the previous year's annual meeting and no later than the close of business on the tenth day following the date on which public notice of the date of the 2025 annual meeting is first made.
 Proposals received by the Company outside of these timelines will be considered untimely.
 If a shareholder proposal is not timely received, then the proxies will be authorized to exercise discretionary authority with respect to the proposal.
-Additionally, to comply with the universal proxy rules (once effective), shareholders who intend to solicit proxies in support of director nominees, other than the Company's nominees, must provide notice that sets forth the information required by Rule 14a-19 under the Exchange Act no later than April 10, 2023.
+Additionally, to comply with the universal proxy rules, shareholders who intend to solicit proxies in support of director nominees, other than the Company's nominees, must provide notice that sets forth the information required by Rule 14a-19 under the Exchange Act no later than April 28, 2025, or 60 days prior to the anniversary of the Annual Meeting, unless the required information has been provided in a preliminary or definitive proxy statement previously filed by the shareholder.
+If the date of the 2025 annual meeting is changed by more than 30 days from the anniversary of the Annual Meeting, then such notice must be provided by the later of 60 days prior to the date of the 2025 annual meeting.
+In order to comply with Rule 14a-19, the notice must be postmarked or transmitted electronically on or before the applicable deadline.
+The notice requirements under Rule 14a-19 are in addition to the applicable advance notice requirements under our bylaws as described above.